 - Right of Use Asset – $100,000 CR

-There are still three years until this rule is applicable to calendar 2020 financial statements.
+There is just one year until this rule is applicable to calendar 2022 financial statements.
 If a cooperative has any significant operating leases we recommend that you analyze what the implementation of these new rules will mean for your balance sheet.
 We expect that the determination of the lease obligation will take a significant amount of time.
 Looking at this now will help you to more easily implement these rules later and to start discussions now with lenders, boards and other users of your financial statements.